-I released my second full-length album in February 2018 – “Big Fat Love” also produced by Tom Eaton, featuring Joyce Andersen, John Curtis, John Sonntag, Sandy Martin, Paul Kochanski, Esther Friedman and Two Tined Fork.
-It is a more personal collection of songs full of heart, mining life’s subject matter – home, family, nostalgia, purpose, first kisses and love.
+Chris LaVancher released his second full-length album in February 2018 – “Big Fat Love” a collection of songs full of heart from a seasoned and skilled craftsman mining life’s subject matter – home, family, nostalgia, purpose, first kisses and love.

-My song Nostalgia from the new album received an honorable mention in the 2018 Woody Gutherie Folk Festival Songwriting Contest.
-In 2014 I was selected as a Falcon Ridge Folk Festival Emerging Artist and got to perform on the main stage.
-I was also selected to perform in the Suzi Wollenberg Folk DJ Showcase at the North East Regional Folk Alliance.
-It’s been a mighty fine ride!
+His song Nostalgia from the album received an honorable mention in the 2018 Woody Gutherie Folk Festival Songwriting Contest.
+In 2014 Chris was selected as a Falcon Ridge Folk Festival Emerging Artist and performed on the main stage.
+He was also selected for the Suzi Wollenberg Folk DJ showcase at the North East Regional Folk Alliance.

 Chris’s performance evokes a mini-movie festival in your head, complete with a full soundtrack.
 He writes cinematic, character-driven songs – from a farm girl’s beauty-queen-moment in the 4th of July parade, to the wild cast of characters in a run-down traveling circus, to the gun-toting rube who falls victim to a young con-girl and her boyfriend Elvis.